devinfinitee/AI-health-companion/server/README.md

 # StoryGenius Backend Server

-This is the backend API server for the StoryGenius AI Health Companion application.
+This is the backend API server for the StoryGenius Health Pal application.

 ## 🚀 Setup Instructions